fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 npm install react-redux
 ```

-Next, we move the _App_ component into its own file _App.js_.
+Next, we move the _App_ component into its own file _App.jsx_.
 Let's see how this affects the rest of the application files.

-_index.js_ becomes:
+_main.jsx_ becomes:

 ```js
 import React from 'react'